VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 It can either show 2 or 1.
 Let's assume Android Studio rounds in a worst way for measurement - takes only integer part of a number, i.e. 1.7 displays as 1.
 Expected measurements accuracy is ±0.9 milliseconds then.

+See version of the libraries in the [gradle file](https://github.com/VysotskiVadim/slow-unit-tests/blob/main/app/build.gradle#L40).

 I run tests using following hardware:
 ```